RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

-Note that when normalizing, if the corresponding autocorrelations are not found or are otherwise marked as bad in ``flag_array``, then the the cross-correlation will be flagged as well (e.g., if all of antenna 1's autos are flagged, then every baseline that containts antenna 1 will also be flagged).
+Note that when normalizing, if the corresponding autocorrelations are not found or are otherwise marked as bad in ``flag_array``, then the the cross-correlation will be flagged as well (e.g., if all of antenna 1's autos are flagged, then every baseline that contains antenna 1 will also be flagged).

 .. code-block:: python